HOMEBLOGINQUIRYSEARCH

 It is important to remember that not all women who develop breast cancer have any of these risk factors.
 And, even if a woman does have one or more risk factors, there is no guarantee that she will develop breast cancer.

-The good news is that breast cancer can often be treated successfully if it is detected early.
 The most common treatment for breast cancer is surgery to remove the tumor.
 Additional treatments may include radiation therapy, chemotherapy, or hormone therapy.

-It is important for women to get regular mammograms – a screening test for breast cancer – so that any tumor can be detected as early as possible.
+Women need to get regular mammograms – a screening test for breast cancer – so that any tumor can be detected as early as possible.

 Types of Breast Cancer